How do you know you have arrived in Paris?

 Le Certificat d’Aptitude Professionnelle de Pâtisserie

 The French Le Certificat d’Aptitude Professionnelle de Pâtisserie is a professional certification in the French education system.
 The specifications for a tarte au citron call for 180 grams of eggs in the lemon filling.
 The home cook rarely thinks in terms of grams of eggs, but this translates to 3 large eggs in the E.U. and that is easy enough.
 The measurements of the lemon juice (sour) and sugar (sweet) have to balance the substance and fat of the egg.
-However, if a U.S.-based cook uses 3 large eggs, they will end up with about 160g of egg.
+However, if a U.S.-based cook uses 3 large eggs, they can end up with about 170g of egg.
 Therefore, the lemon juice and the sugar need to be adjusted.
 In Australia, eggs are even smaller, so we adjust by using 4 eggs.
 The following tables present the adjustments.

 If you live in the E.U. or U.K.